 Offsite should be a key in any sustainability strategy.
 Why?

-For us to meet the targets set out in the Government’s 2025 Construction Strategy, we need a shift in behaviour and a shift to further offsite methods of construction.
+For us to meet the targets set out in the Government’s Construction Playbook, we need a shift in behaviour and a shift to further offsite methods of construction.

 Organisations and individuals should look to introduce these methods within their own business or job role.

 What is Offsite for Everyone and how did it come about?

 Offsite for Everyone learning materials include a range of full day courses, virtual courses, e-learning modules and videos – all free for anyone to use.

 In partnership with the Manufacturing Technology Centre (MTC) and National Open Colleges Network (NOCN), and with funding from the Construction Industry Training Board (CITB), the School developed learning materials aimed at six different job roles: